 vCloud Availability shows the replication traffic volume that an on premises or a cloud site generates for a given period.

-- The cloud vCloud Availability Replicator instance always collects the replication data traffic, regardless of the direction of the replication.
+- The cloud vCloud Availability Replicator instance always collects the replication data traffic, for any replication direction.
 The traffic count includes the replication protocol overhead and TLS overhead and excludes TCP/IP/Ethernet/VPN overhead.
 If the stream is compressed, the vCloud Availability Replicator counts the compressed bytes.

 - Every 300 seconds, the vCloud Availability Replication Manager records to its persistent storage the historical traffic information from all connected vCloud Availability Replicator instances.
-In an event of a vCloud Availability Replicator instance failure, a maximum of five minutes of historical traffic information might be lost.
+In an event of a vCloud Availability Replicator instance failure, up to five minutes of historical traffic information might be lost.